 • It’s a fun and motivational learning environment!

 Typically, 10-15 Master Naturalist trainings are held across the state annually, and their locations, dates, and schedules vary based on the host organization.
-Registration opens in January each year.
+Complete training schedule and registration will be available in January each year.